-Once your introductory period ends, a much higher rate on interest will generally kick in.
-These usually sit around the mid to late-teens interest rate wise, but do vary.
-If you bag an extended period of interest free spending or transfer, it’s easy to become too cosy and put off paying off your debt.
+Once your introductory period ends, a much higher rate of interest will generally kick in.
+These usually sit around the mid to late-teens interest rate wise but do vary.
+If you bag an extended period of interest-free spending or transfer, it’s easy to become too cosy and put off paying off your debt.

 Balance transfer options

 You should always aim to push that balance back down to zero.
 However, if you’re nearing the end of your interest-free period and you’re unable to clear it fully, it’s wise to look around for a balance transfer option at a lower interest rate to see if it could work out cheaper for you.

 A repayment calculator is your friend should you need to do this.
 Just enter your balance and current and potential interest rates along with any charges and it’ll work out your cheapest option.
 With credit card deals changing all of the time, it’s not always smart to rely on a better option being available.

 Those who want to reap the benefits of interest-free fully will set up a direct debit to pay their calculated fix sum off their card each month, guaranteeing that they reach their goal.